jvandemo/generator-angular2-library/README.md

 - creates the main library file, a sample directive, a sample component, a sample service and a sample pipe
 - configures [tslint](https://palantir.github.io/tslint/) for you with [codelyzer](https://github.com/mgechev/codelyzer) support
 - creates and configures build scripts to generate a Flat ES Module (FESM), type definitions and metadata files for your library to make it ready for AOT compilation
+- creates and configures build scripts to generate a Universal Module Definition (UMD) bundle to use your library in Node.js, SystemJS and with script tags (Plunker, Fiddle, etc)
 - inlines templates automatically for you so you can use external HTML templates
 - inlines styles automatically for you so you can use external CSS templates
 - supports .scss files